strato-net/strato-platform/blockapps-bloc/docs/API.markdown

 ```

 ## POST /users/:user
-This creates a new user with the provided user name
+This creates a new user with the provided user name.

 #### Backend Call
 This call blocks on the `strato-api/eth/v1.2/faucet` call.